 Make the Pie Crust:

-- Pour the crumbs into the pie plate and start pressing the ingredients up the sides of the pie plate to form the edges first.
-Once the edges are formed work the crumbs down to evenly distribute into the bottom of the pie plate and stamp it down.
+- Pour the crumbs into a 9-inch pie plate and start pressing them up the sides of the pie plate to form the edges first.
+Once the edges are formed, work the crumbs down to evenly distribute them into the bottom of the pie plate.
+Then, pack them down into an even layer using a flat-bottomed cup or measuring cup.

-- Beat the cream cheese and sugar with an electric mixer (using the paddle attachment on a stand mixer) until smooth, about 3 minutes.
+- Using an electric mixer with the paddle attachment, mix the cream cheese and sugar until smooth, about 3 minutes.

 Make Strawberry Topping and Assemble Pie:

-- Add ½ cup (3 ounces) of sliced strawberries to a blender with lemon juice and blend until completely smooth.
+- To a blender, add ½ cup (3 ounces) of the sliced strawberries and lemon juice and blend until completely smooth.

-- Stir together the sugar, cornstarch, and salt in a pot.
-Pour in the strawberry puree and stir to combine.
-Heat over medium low and cook until the filling is bubbling, about 3-5 minutes.
+- In a medium pot, stir together the sugar, cornstarch, and salt.
+Add in the strawberry puree and stir to combine.
+Cook over medium low until the filling is bubbling, about 3-5 minutes.

-- Transfer the filling to the top of the pie, and smooth over the top.
+- Gently transfer the warm topping to the top of the warm pie and smooth over the top.

-- Let the pie continue to cool at room temperature, and then transfer to a refrigerator to set up for 4-6 hours.
+- Let the pie continue to cool at room temperature, then transfer to the refrigerator to set up for 4 to 6 hours.

 Some of the links on this page may be affiliate links.
 Everyday Pie is a participant in the Amazon Associates Program.
 As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.